DAP-Lab/hindustani_raga_dataset_processing/README.md

 1) Using ANR only
 1) Using ANR followed by Spleeter (ANR+Spleeter)

-The drawback of using Spleeter was that some portion of the vocals was getting lost because of aggressive source separation.
+The drawback of using Spleeter was that some portion of the vocals was getting lost because of the aggressiveness of the source separation.
 The drawback of using ANR was that it was not as effective as Spleeter in removing the accompaniment (Tanpura).
-So we had a tradeoff.
+So we had to make the best of the tradeoff.

 We noticed the following:

 **Pune Singers:**

 For SM, the voice was loud enough so ANR was working well.
 But it was not working better than Spleeter.
 For other Pune Singers ANR is working worse than Spleeter.
-So for new singers, using Spleeter only was the best.
-Audacity noise removal is not improving, irrespective of whether we use Spleeter or not.
+So for the Pune singers, using Spleeter only was the best.
+Audacity noise removal is not helpful, irrespective of whether we use Spleeter or not.
 Because of the loud tanpura, we need the aggressive splitting of Spleeter to get the separated vocals.

 **Durham Singers:**